Women in Saudi Arabia

 These are valid concerns and in many instances restrictions can be frustrating and cause feelings of helplessness and homesickness.

+Saudi Arabian were only granted the right to vote in 2015.
 Women can't drive and have to wear the abaya when outside the compound, but non-Muslim women aren't required to cover their face or hair.